Anghus Houvouras on the casting of the new Spider-Man…

 “Spider-Man doesn’t need to be white anymore.”

 It isn’t all that surprising.
 There’s been a growing call for diversity from comic book fans and superhero movie aficionados.
 “Where are the heroes of color?” they cry.
 “Where are the female superhero movies?!” they declare!
 I understand the principle behind this.
-It would be nice to see some superhero featuring a more ethnically diverse slate of comic book characters.
+It would be nice to see some superhero universe featuring a more ethnically diverse slate of comic book characters.
 However, I find much of the zeitgeist strange, if not a little frightening.

 When the online film world learned that Johnny Storm a.k.a.
 The Human Torch would be cast with a black actor (Michael B. Jordan), it became the topic du jour.
 White as Wonder Bread Johnny Storm would now be black.
 This resulted in a number of heated conversations over the following months, but for me, it didn’t even register as a blip on my radar.
 I suppose because the character of The Human Torch never really had a strong identity.
 He was always young, brash, and arrogant.
 A hot-head with a short fuse.
 Someone who wanted people’s respect but had trouble being taken seriously.
 You could have put any talented young actor in the role with any ethnic profile and I doubt I would have thought much about it.

 The Spider-Man argument feels like something else entirely.
 A strange, politically correct rallying call that started within seconds of the Sony/Marvel announcement.
 Op-Ed pieces started popping up within hours.
 “We don’t need another white Spider-Man!”
 “Bring on Miles Morales.”
-Even comic creators like Amazing Spider-Man writer Dan Slott was hammering away on Twitter letting his followers no that Spider-Man could be played by any actor of any ethnicity.
+Even comic creators like Amazing Spider-Man writer Dan Slott was hammering away on Twitter letting his followers know that Spider-Man could be played by any actor of any ethnicity.
 That Spider-Man’s alter-ego Peter Parker could be played by anyone.

 I noticed a strange malignancy around the argument.
 Something ugly forming as more and more people joined the loud cries of giving us a new Spider-Man.
 Not the caucasian super nerd we’ve seen in comics for decades, but a new Spider-Man…